The efficacy and generalizability of conditional GANs for posterior inference in physics-based inverse problems: Numerical results

 We remark here that the proposed algorithm can approximate the mean of the posterior, which can be quite different from the ground truth $\x$ used to generate the (clean) $\y$.
 This difference is quite evident in Figure \ref{fig:ic_ref}.
 In most realistic scenarios, the $\x$ may not be available for a given noisy measurement.
 However, we can use techniques to find the most important samples (amongst $K$) generated by $\g$.
 For instance, we use the reduced rank QR (RRQR) decomposition of the $K$-snapshot matrix to determine the most important samples \cite{chan1992some}.
 We show the four most important samples (ranked left to right) in Figure \ref{fig:ic_rrqr} for $\Nz=3$.
 This reduced set of four samples captures a significant amount of the variance observed in the $K = 800$ samples obtained from the generator.
 We also observe that these samples are quite distinct from each other, with the first sample being closest to the true sample.
+Note that $\Nz=3$ leads to a dimension compression rate of $\dcomp = 261$ (see Table \ref{tab:dim_red}) which is a significant reduction.
+We reiterate that we are able to achieve dimension reduction since the generator architecture allows the prescription of $\Nz$ to be independent of $\Nx$ or $\Ny$.